Archive for Forthcoming Shows 2012

 Production photography Phill Griffith

 Guildburys have been performing their flagship summer show in the grounds of Farnham Castle for more than 20 years.
-The Marriage of Figaro – the play that inspired Mozart – is the perfect choice for a Farnham show.
+The Marriage of Figaro – the play that inspired Mozart – was the perfect choice for a Farnham show.
 The marriage of picnicking in spectacular surroundings whilst enjoying the delights of outdoor theatre should have been a marriage made in heaven, but the wettest summer in years meant that the cast and crew were faced with a huge challenge.
 Our audiences were extraordinary, laughing and clapping and staying to the end.
 It is a testament to the strength of our following AND the strength of a really excellent show.

 This comment says it all